chcko/chcko/README.rst

     that will produce html.
     ``en.html`` should always be there as starting points for translations.

-  - A static off-line step is possible, to create content from other formats, currently from restructured text files (``.rst``) using Sphinx.
+  - A static off-line step is possible.
+    This allows to create content from other formats, currently from restructured text files (``.rst``) using Sphinx.
     This allows to use Sphinx contributions like tikz and texfigure (``tex``, ``tikz``, ``chemfig``, ...) to create graphics.

-- Human language context paths to problems and keywords are language dependent and are therefore in the language files.
+- Human language context paths to problems are language dependent and are therefore in the language files.

 - More problems can be combined in one URL / http request (*contents* query) e.g. to make a larger assignment.